SpacehuhnTech/esp8266_deauther/README.md

 ### What an ESP8266 is

-The [ESP8266](https://de.wikipedia.org/wiki/ESP8266) is a cheap micro controller with built-in Wi-Fi.
-It contains a powerfull 160 MHz processor and it can be programmed using [Arduino](https://www.arduino.cc/en/Main/Software).
+The [ESP8266](https://en.wikipedia.org/wiki/ESP8266) is a cheap micro controller with built-in Wi-Fi.
+It contains a powerful 160 MHz processor and it can be programmed using [Arduino](https://www.arduino.cc/en/Main/Software).

 You can buy these chips for under $2 from China!